grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-enable-cluster-label-verification/_index.md

 # Configure a unique Grafana Mimir's Memberlist cluster label in helm installation

-Grafana Mimir uses [memberlist] to share works and deciding which component replica to send the workload such as when ingesting series.
+Grafana Mimir uses [memberlist](https://grafana.com/docs/mimir/<MIMIR_VERSION>/references/architecture/memberlist-and-the-gossip-protocol/) to share works and deciding which component replica to send the workload such as when ingesting series.
-Memberlist encodes the replica information in data structure called [hash ring], this is a consistent hashing scheme in which different ingesters instance tokens are placed around the ring.
+Memberlist encodes the replica information in data structure called [hash ring](https://grafana.com/docs/mimir/<MIMIR_VERSION>/references/architecture/hash-ring/), this is a consistent hashing scheme in which different ingesters instance tokens are placed around the ring.
 The token position in the ring determines which ingester should handle a request.
 The information of this hash ring is delivered to different components by using gossip protocol.